Kioxia files IPO registration statement; targeting December, sources say

 TOKYO :Bain Capital-backed Kioxia filed a registration statement on Friday which will allow the Japanese chipmaker to sound out investors for an initial public offering.

-Kioxia's filing indicates it aims to conduct an IPO some time from December through June 2025.
+Kioxia's filings indicate it aims to conduct an IPO some time from December through June 2025.

 The chipmaker is targeting December, two people familiar with the matter said.